awsdocs/amazon-ecs-developer-guide/doc_source/private-auth-container-instances.md

 ```

 **docker Authentication Format**
-The `docker` format uses a JSON representation of the registry server that the agent should authenticate with, as well as the authentication parameters required by that registry \(such as user name, password, and the email address for that account\)\.
-For a Docker Hub account, the JSON representation looks like this:
+The `docker` format uses a JSON representation of the registry server that the agent should authenticate with\.
+It also includes the authentication parameters required by that registry \(such as user name, password, and the email address for that account\)\.
+For a Docker Hub account, the JSON representation looks like the following:

 ```
 {